- Rebecca Vilkomersonexecutive director of Jewish Voice for Peace.

 HANAN ASHRAWI: Yes.

 AMY GOODMAN: —and in the special prosecutor.
 You mentioned the political pressure at home.
-So, he spent a lot of time with the man known as MBS, the crown prince in Saudi Arabia, Mohammad bin Salman, is considered very close to him, not to mention extremely close to the prime minister of Israel, Netanyahu, who slept in his bedroom when he was growing up, when he would visit, before he was prime minister.
+So, he spent a lot of time with the man known as MBS, the crown prince in Saudi Arabia, Mohammed bin Salman, is considered very close to him, not to mention extremely close to the prime minister of Israel, Netanyahu, who slept in his bedroom when he was growing up, when he would visit, before he was prime minister.
 Now, while Saudi Arabia has spoken out against Trump’s move, there are some who are saying privately he has already checked with them and that they support him.
 Is this possible?
 What does this mean?
 And what about the role of Jared Kushner as the supposed peace negotiator in the Middle East between the Palestinians and the Israelis?

 HANAN ASHRAWI: Well, there are several issues involved here and several layers of incompetence and the sins of omission and commission.